 Supporters

-We are proud of how many different groups and individuals have visited and used our site, for practical training, for fun activities, or just to admire the views and breathe the air...!
+We are proud of how many different groups and individuals have visited and used our site, for practical sessions, for fun activities, or just to admire the views and breathe the air...!

-We found four species of orchids on our site this year, as well as recording an increase in the number of insect and bird species.
+We have found four species of orchids on our site, as well as recording a variety of insect and bird species.
 Our wee bit of the planet really seems to be improving for wildlife!